SHEFFcode/GeeksForGeeks/GeeksForGeeks/SystemsDesign/DesignPatterns.md

 a next() method which will either get you the next item in the strucutre or have some sort of a way to spot iteration.

+### State Machine Pattern
+We have verious states that the class can be in, and each one of the states can perform certain actions.
+This relies on composition where each gumball machine has a list of states, and each state is passed a specific gumball machine at instanciation.
+Each of gumball machine's actions are mirrored in the state as appropriate for that state.

+When a function on the gumball machine gets called it gets passed along to the state, which has its own implementation of that method, which gets called by delegation.

+When a method gets performed, the state machine can transition to some other state to handle what ever the next operation is coming.

+This way more states can be added without making changes to the overall structure of the gumball machine class.

 ## Links
 * https://www.youtube.com/watch?v=j40kRwSm4VE - helloInternet!
 Decorator Pattern